 As a result of statements issued by the animal sanctuary and the college’s other critics, the situation has turned into a full-fledged battle in the blogosphere and social media, complete with petitions pleading for Bill and Lou to be spared.

 It seems that the subject has struck a nerve.
 But why?
 Aren’t people being a tad hypocritical?
 We humans take great pride in bragging about how easily we can write off an animal’s life if we like the way he or she tastes.
 We are living in a time when people actually pay money to be part of the audience at butchery competitions, and buy t-shirts emblazoned with the words “Meat is Murder… Tasty, Tasty Murder”.
 Have we ever been so proud to advertise our inability to empathize with other living beings?

 It happens every second of every day… In the United States alone, every year, millions of Bills and millions of Lous are sacrificed on the altar of human pleasure.
-It goes on every minute of every day, and it’s happening right now.
 Each one of these animals, in different circumstances, is just as capable of touching our hearts and capturing our imaginations, and yet each one is needlessly sent to slaughter to fill the demand we generate for their body parts.
 The majority of students and staff at Green Mountain College probably eat flesh from Bill and Lou’s distant cousins every day.